watching Jackson Bird bowl brilliantly seems to be the only bowler who can move the ball!! surely a must have in English conditions!—

 Sometimes a sporting event is more than just a game.
 Sometimes the arena for competition is emblematic and symbolic of a greater reality, in which the twists and turns of a match carry a wider significance.

 And so it was for the titanic clash between India and Pakistan in the semifinal of the cricket World Cup; a tie that needed no artificially created hype.
 Giants of the sport going head-to-head for a place in the final as two nations, both equally obsessed with the game, saw millions become engrossed with the drama unfolding on a circle of grass in Mohali.
-Read the rest of this entry »
+FULL POST

 The International Cricket Council has decided that the 2015 World Cup will involve just 10 teams – four fewer than this year.